 A bill that expedites road construction projects throughout the state was passed by lawmakers April 24.

-LB271, introduced by Lincoln Sen. Mike Hilgers, authorizes the Nebraska Department of Roads (NDOR) to assume responsibility to conduct environmental, social and economic reviews for proposed transportation projects from the U.S. Department of Transportation.
+LB271, introduced by Lincoln Sen. Mike Hilgers, authorizes the Nebraska Department of Roads (NDOR) to assume responsibility to conduct environmental, social and economic reviews for proposed transportation projects from the U.S.

 Sen. Mike Hilgers